 - enhances fitness

-Cardiovascular exercise, often referred to as cardio, involves the heart, lungs, and circulatory system.
+Cardiovascular, or cardio, exercise involves the heart, lungs, and circulatory system.
 A thorough workout routine, such as one that features swimming, will include this type of exercise.

-Some types of exercise may be challenging for people who are new or feel very unfit.
+Some types of exercise may be challenging for people who are new to it or who feel very unfit.

-However, swimming allows a person to go at their own pace, and it can be inviting for newcomers.
+However, swimming allows a person to go at their own pace, and it can be inviting for newcomers to exercise.

 A person can learn to swim at a very young age, and most swimming pools have a designated area for beginners and people who prefer to swim slowly.

-Having an injury or conditions, such as arthritis, can make it difficult to do high-impact exercise.
+A person with an injury or condition such as arthritis may find it difficult to do high impact exercise.

-A physical disability, such as paraplegia, can limit workout options.
+Having a physical disability such as paraplegia can limit or eliminate some workout options.

-Water keeps limbs buoyant, so people with MS may benefit from the support and gentle resistance that water provides.
+Water keeps the limbs buoyant, so people with multiple sclerosis (MS) may benefit from the support and gentle resistance that water provides.